mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 ## Class Entity

-An entity class is a DTO object that is being used to feed the operations of the repositories.
+An entity class is a DTO that is being used to feed the operations of the repositories.
 In `RepoDb`, it is required that the entity classes inherit the `RepoDb.DataEntity` class.
 See example below.
 ```
 public class Stock : DataEntity
 {